lanl/scico/docs/source/style.rst

 Classes
 ~~~~~~~

-Classes, like functions, should have a docstring below the definition describing the class and the class functionality adhering to the `Google class conventions <https://google.github.io/styleguide/pyguide.html#384-classes>`_.
+We follow the `Google class conventions <https://google.github.io/styleguide/pyguide.html#384-classes>`_.
+Classes, like functions, should have a docstring below the definition describing the class and the class functionality.
 If the class contains public attributes, the class should have an attributes section where each attribute is listed by name and followed by a description, separated by a colon, like for function parameters.
+For example,

 | Example: